Bloom Filters in Adversarial Environments: Our Techniques

-Carter \etalcite{Carter} presented a general transformation from any exact dictionary to a Bloom filter.
+Carter \etalcite{CarterFGMW78} presented a general transformation from any exact dictionary to a Bloom filter.
 The idea was simple: storing $x$ in the Bloom filter translates to storing $g(x)$ in a dictionary for some (universal) hash function $g:U \rightarrow V$, where $|V|=\frac{n}{\eps}$.
 The choice of the hash function and underlying dictionary are important as they determine the performance and memory size of the Bloom filter.
 Notice that, at this point replacing $g$ with a $k=(t+n)$-wise independent hash function (or an almost $k$-independent hash function) yields the same problems discussed above.
-Nevertheless, this is our starting point where the final construction is quite different.
+Nevertheless, this is the starting point for the construction, and we show how to overcome these issues.
 Specifically, we combine two main ingredients: Cuckoo hashing and a highly independent hash function tailored for this construction.

-For the underlying dictionary in the transformation we use the Cuckoo hashing construction~\cite{PaghR04,Pagh08}.
+For the underlying dictionary in the transformation, we use the Cuckoo hashing construction \cite{PaghR04,Pagh08}.
 Using cuckoo hashing as the underlying dictionary was already shown to yield good constructions for Bloom filters by Pagh~\etalcite{PaghPR05} and Arbitman~\etalcite{ArbitmanNS10}.
 Among the many advantages of Cuckoo hashing (\eg succinct memory representation, constant lookup time) is the simplicity of its structure.
 It consists of two tables $T_1$ and $T_2$ and two hash functions $h_1$ and $h_2$ and each element $x$ in the Cuckoo dictionary resides in either $T_1[h_1(x)]$ or $T_2[h_2(x)]$.
 However, we use this structure a bit differently.
 Instead of storing $g(x)$ in the dictionary directly (as the reduction of Carter et al.\ suggests) which would resolve to storing $g(x)$ at either $T_1[h_1(g(x))]$ or $T_2[h_2(g(x))]$ we store $g(x)$ at either $T_1[h_1(x)]$ or $T_2[h_2(x)]$.
 That is, we use the full description of $x$ to decide where $x$ is stored but eventually store only a hash of $x$ (namely, $g(x)$).
-Since each element is compared only with two cells, this lets us improve the analysis of the reduction which reduce the size of $V$ to $O\paren{\frac{1}{\eps}}$ (instead of $\frac{n}{\eps}$).
+Since each element is compared only with two cells, we can reduce the size of $V$ to $O\paren{\frac{1}{\eps}}$ (instead of $\frac{n}{\eps}$).

 To initialize the hash function $g$, instead of using a universal hash function we use a very high independence function (which in turn is also constructed based on cuckoo hashing) based on the work of Pagh and Pagh~\cite{PaghP08} and Dietzfelbinger and Woelfel~\cite{DietzfelbingerW03}.
 They showed how to construct a family $G$ of hash functions so that on any given set of $k$ inputs it behaves like a truly random function with high probability.
 Furthermore, a function in $G$ can be evaluated in constant time (in the RAM model), and its description can be stored using roughly $O(k\log{|V|})$ bits (where $V$ is the range of the function).